Alternative Austin travel guide! Archer Hotel, Elysium Goth club, Sixth Street hot sauce, Congress bridge bats.

 I often don’t have room for dessert, so I was glad to see the menu had “bite sized” portions of sweets, such as the blueberry tart above.
 We always have room for another round, however: cheers to the Southern Bourbon Sour and Boilerplate Old Fashioned.

 Without doubt, we kept it weird in Austin!
-(Demented Snapchat from our room at Archer Hotel.)
+(Bizarro Snapchat from our room at Archer Hotel.)

 Have you visited any of these spots in Texas?
 There’s much more weirdness to come in the next post, and I’ll announce my next destination soon too.